 The expert panel will be made up of independent physicians with expertise in primary care or vaccine science.
 Their decision must be accepted by the California Secretary of Health and Human Services and is final.

 What will my doctor need to do if they issue a medical exemption?

 Until January 1, 2021, doctors will prepare a form or letter for parents to submit to their school or daycare.
 Beginning January 1, 2021, doctors will use an electronic form available through the California Immunization Registry (CAIR).
-CAIR is a secure computer system that is already used across California that stores children’s immunization (shot) records.
+CAIR is a secure computer system that is already used across California that stores children's immunization (shot) records.
 It can only be used by doctors, hospitals, public health departments and other selected programs that serve children.
 It helps kids get their shots on time and stay healthy.
 It also helps children avoid getting repeat shots when paper records cannot be found.
-The doctor can send the form to the child’s school, or the school can access the form through CAIR directly.
+The doctor can send the form to the child's parent or school, or the school can access the form through CAIR directly.

 Why should my child's immunization information, including medical exemptions, be included in CAIR?

 CAIR, the California Immunization Registry, helps to protect your child's health.
 A doctor can use the registry to send reminders so your child doesn't miss shots.
 Your doctor's office can also quickly and easily give you a shot record ("yellow card") for school entry, camp, sports teams or other reasons.
 A complete record saves you the time and cost of extra doctor appointments, and your child won't need to repeat shots.
 If you change doctors within California, the new doctor can get your child's vaccination records from CAIR.